Gorshin FInancial Group Inc

 Although DIAs are a less complicated safe money product, they are still highly customizable.
 Improvements in the DIA product mean that you have options to make your DIA do more for your retirement.

 One question about annuities is what happens to your funds when the annuitant dies?
 Does the insurance company stop making payments?
 Do loved ones lose all the money put into the annuity?
-Customization allows payments to continue to designated beneficiaries, so it will enable guaranteed income to continue.
+Customization allows payments to continue to designated beneficiaries, enabling guaranteed income to continue.
 There are many other ways to customize your annuity, including extending coverage for a guaranteed period, adding a second person to the annuity, and others.
 An annuity specialist can help customize one just for you and your circumstances.

 How your annuity proceeds are taxed depends on how you fund it.
 For example, you can purchase a deferred income annuity with proceeds from selling stocks or bonds, a business, or a home.
 You might also use cash from a maturing CD or money you've saved in a deferred annuity account.
 When you fund a DIA with lump-sum distributions from a defined benefit or defined contribution plans, SEPs, IRAs, 1035 exchanges, or Section 402b plan, the annuity is now a "Qualified Deferred Income Annuity."
 You could also use a lump sum from a tax-qualified account, such as a 401k or traditional IRA.
 Remember to talk with your tax expert since your plan has been growing tax-deferred, and your payments will be taxable income.